Depado/hermes/README.md

 Hermes is the Go port of the great [mailgen](https://github.com/eladnava/mailgen) engine for Node.js.
 Check their work, it's awesome!
 It's a package that generates clean, responsive HTML e-mails for sending transactional e-mails (welcome e-mails, reset password e-mails, receipt e-mails and so on), and associated plain text fallback.

+## Note about this fork

+This fork modifies Hermes in such way that it is possible to customize the `Intros`, `Outros` with HTML by replacing the `string` type to `template.HTML`.
+It also adds a way of adding non-http links in `Button` by replacing the `string` type of the `Link` field to `template.URL`.

+Use this fork at your own risks.

 # Demo

 <img src="screens/default/welcome.png" height="400" /> <img src="screens/default/reset.png" height="400" /> <img src="screens/default/receipt.png" height="400" />